sckulkarni246/bb-xm-SLAM-opencv/HOWTO.md

 4) <strong>find_border.cc</strong> - This is the file which contains the function for detection of the border of our marker i.e. the rectangles and the trapezia (if seen at an angle).

 5) <strong>find_identifier.cc</strong> - This is the file which contains the function for detection of the identifier of our marker i.e. the circles and the ellipses (if seen from an angle).

-6) allied.cc - This is the file that contains allied functions that are generic in nature.
+6) <strong>allied.cc</strong> - This is the file that contains allied functions that are generic in nature.

 7) <strong>coordinate.cc</strong> - This is the file that uses the identified parameters from the marker in order to generate the coordinate of the camera with respect to the marker.